DEQ denies Jordan Cove's water quality certification

-COOS COUNTY — The Oregon Department of Environmental Quality announced this week that it has denied Jordan Cove’s application for a Section 401 Water Quality Certification.
+COOS COUNTY — The Oregon Department of Environmental Quality has denied Jordan Cove’s application for a Section 401 Water Quality Certification.

 The application was submitted back in August and throughout the review process DEQ asked for additional information from Jordan Cove on three separate occasions.